Contact Us 1-800-596-4880

 Conceptually, routers are operations that can receive many executable routes and a set of parameters that handle the execution of one, all, or none of them.

 Routes should be used for receiving multiple possible paths of execution, where the parameters of the route can be used to decide whether or not the contained processors should be executed.
 Stereotypes can be used in the route declaration to define are stereotypes for the contained chain.
-Routes do not allow complex parameters to be defined inline because the DSL content of the element will be exclusive of the parameterized operations.
+Routes don’t allow complex parameters to be defined inline because the DSL content of the element will be exclusive of the parameterized operations.

 Defining a Route